 That’s why, in 2004, we set aside space for an art gallery, and every other year we have a show that invites artists from our community to submit their recent artwork for display.
 We welcome artists of faith who are interested in sharing their work, regardless of theme, medium, or style.
 In the past we have displayed a variety of artwork— photography, paintings, drawings, quilts, jewelry, and pottery.

-For the second half of the summer, the gallery will be featuring the artwork of Kelle J. Alonso, a local artist who lives in Grantham with her husband, Dan, and three daughters: Lucy, Lily, and Maddie.
+For the second half of summer 2017, the gallery featured the artwork of Kelle J. Alonso, a local artist who lives in Grantham with her husband, Dan, and three daughters: Lucy, Lily, and Maddie.
 She grew up in Dillsburg, and studied art at Houghton College in Houghton, NY, concentrating in painting.
 Kelle says, “I've been making art since my mom let me use scissors and glue.
 With the arrival of my first daughter in 2006, I began working in the art of building character and beauty in my children.”
-Be sure to visit the art gallery in the A-wing between now and the end of September.

 Witness to Faith: The Biblical Art of Sadao Watanabe